Redfox1759/recipe-finder/README.md

 💡 Usage

-Search Recipes: Enter one or more ingredients (e.g., chicken, rice, garlic) in the search bar.
+Search Recipes: Enter one ingredient (e.g., chicken, rice, garlic) in the search bar.

-Save Favorites: Click the ❤️ icon on recipe cards to add them to your favorites.
+Save Favorites: Click the add to favorites on recipe cards to add them to your favorites.

 View Favorites: Open the "Favorites" page to see saved recipes.